Gorgoroth's first demo, A Sorcery Written in Blood, is an absolutely savage

 that you will not defeat them, yet you will meet them in battle, nonetheless.

-album twice as long, at least.
-Sometimes forgotten, Pentagram is evidence that Gorgoroth were equal to and, sometimes,
+of an album twice as long, at least.
+Sometimes forgotten, Pentagram is evidence that Gorgoroth were equal to and,

 Hunger, Hvis Lyset Tar Oss and even In the Nightside Eclipse, yet none of these highly regarded albums